3 Ways To Identify Riba

 However, what matters in identifying riba is that contractually the lender has a right to more than their principal and in case they don’t receive their principal back the borrower is in default as per the loan contract.

 This is important because when the borrower is deemed in default, the lenders have a whole host of remedies they can resort to that will potentially further increase the financial hardship on the defaulted borrower even if it means not recovering the entire principle for the lender.

 A promise means that something is required and expected.

 If the benefit is neither required nor expected then it’s not riba.

-For example, if as a result of a loan to a business owner, a lender recieves better service at the borrower’s business, and this was completely not required nor expected from the borrower then this is not riba.
+For example, if as a result of a loan to a business owner, a lender receives better service at the borrower’s business, and this was completely not required nor expected from the borrower then this is not riba.

-Benefit here is to be understood in its broadest sense and not limited to money.
+The benefit here is to be understood in its broadest sense and not limited to money.